 Where to eat in San Martín de Trevejo: Duende del Chafaril

 Duende del Chafaril is a small rustic hotel located in Calle Los Caños, 29.
 It has 10 rooms, spa, restaurant and a patio area.
-We went there for dinner, and sat outside in the patio.
+I went there for dinner, and sat outside in the patio.
 It was reasonably quiet, there was pleasant background music and dim lights, which was perfect for a quiet dinner.

-This is what we ordered:
+This is what was ordered:

-Starter: we shared a platter of 4 types of local goat’s cheese.
+Starter: a platter of 4 types of local goat’s cheese.
 Each one had a slightly different texture and ranged from mild to quite strong.
 Even if not stated on the menu, it’s way too much cheese for one person.
 Good for two people or even three.

 Mains: pork sirloin with roasted potatoes and sole skewer with Iberian ham and almond sauce.
 Portions don’t look too big, but they are enough.
 No need for extra side dishes.